-While all the principles that guide

-Bekaadendang are significant to

-providing quality of care, cultural safety

-is of unique importance given that

-NCFST serves the Indigenous

-community.
-Culture is ingrained into the

-agency structure, and within the

-Bekaadendang team, many of those on

-the team are part of the Indigenous

-community and/or identify as a person

-of colour.
-Having the makeup of the

-"Even if, you know, they're not necessarily smudging, they're still technically in ceremony when they're with me.
-And so just trying to incorporate that in little bits, you know, planting those little seeds." - Staff Member team represent the population that seek Bekaadendang services benefits the ability to build relationships with community members as they may share similar lived experience.
+While all the principles that guide Bekaadendang are significant to providing quality of care, cultural safety is of unique importance given that NCFST serves the Indigenous community.
+Culture is ingrained into the agency structure, and within the Bekaadendang team, many of those on the team are part of the Indigenous community and/or identify as a person of colour.
+Having the makeup of the team represent the population that seek Bekaadendang services benefits the ability to build relationships with community members as they may share similar lived experience.
 Furthermore, regardless of staff identity, building a cultural safety net is prevalently reported by those interviewed as one of the first steps in creating a safe space for community members to feel comfortable expressing their needs and being open emotionally to have difficult conversations about the challenges for which they are seeking Bekaadendang's support.

-"It has always been my decision to participate in anything that I've that I've been lucky and grateful enough to have been part of." - Community Member treatment, where they were able to decide what needs they wanted to address while still feeling supported by staff.
+"It has always been my decision to participate in anything that I've that I've been lucky and grateful enough to have been part of." - Community Member As aforementioned, holding space for selfdetermination is necessary to cultural safety, and it is evident within the praxis of the team's treatment processes.
+Within the thematic analysis, person-centered approaches were not only used by staff, they were also experienced by the community members interviewed.
+It was often expressed that they felt like they were the leaders of their own treatment, where they were able to decide what needs they wanted to address while still feeling supported by staff.
 Culture must be approached with sensitivity and understanding, as the way in which one identifies with their cultural background can look different from person to person.
 As such, staff reported that various cultural practices and resources were only facilitated and provided based on the community member's level of comfortability and desire to have such programming.
 Community members reflect this approach, emphasizing that culture was never pushed onto them, and they were able to express themselves in a way that felt most authentic.
 Additionally, cultural teachings and traditions are integrated into the programming provided by Bekaadendang.
 Starting in a good way through smudge to ground participants is a practice that staff reported being present within some of the workshops and group programs they facilitate, and there are also occasions where guest speakers, such as Elders and Knowledge Carriers provide support and teachings.
 Sacred medicines are also available for community members if requested.